Close Menu

 Sugar water may be used by doctors to give temporary relief from pain.
 But it is never recommended to use it at home.
 The amount given at a time is 1 ml and it helps to distract the baby from pain.
 For babies below 6 months, water is a “no-no” and sugar water is totally out of question.

 For them, breast milk is the only food that takes care of all their needs, whether hunger or pain.
 The disadvantage of preparing sugar water at home for tummy aches is, that if there is too much water, it can cause electrolyte disturbance by diluting the sodium in the body.
-However, in babies, one year and above, sugar water is known to have a calming effect.

-How Effective Is Sugar Water For Jaundice In Babies?
+Is Sugar Water Effective For Jaundice?

 Jaundice is common among newborn and breastfed babies alike.
 It is because of more red blood cells produced that the immature liver breaks down but cannot dispose of.
 There are several kinds of jaundice and it is normally associated with infrequent and insufficient feeding.
 In newborn babies, jaundice is common and harmless.